 A newly created environment receives a certain amount of cloudlets.
 Resource consumption depends on the type and quantity of your software stacks.
-Each stack has the default number of allocated cloudlets after it is added to the environment, according to the optimal resource amount required for it to correctly work:
+Upon being added added to the environment, each stack receives the default number of allocated cloudlets according to the optimal resource amount, required for its proper workability.

 |Node Name||Reserved||Scaling Limit|

 If you would like to change these values and scale your environment, the maximum number of available resources (cloudlets) can be increased/decreased manually through the Environment topology wizard.
 For that, use the cloudlet sliders in the Vertical Scaling section of its central pane.